-- Apply the learning from your course to the work environment;
+- allow you to apply the learning from your course in the work environment

-Students on this scheme should note that the department institute does not have automatic placements for every applicant.
-You will be responsible for finding securing the work experience, however, you will have the assistance of our institute Work Experience Coordinator and our dedicated careers advisor (James Cuffe, email@example.com).
-If you fail to find work experience you will be able to convert your course to the three-year version of your subject.
+Please note that we do not have automatic work placements for every applicant.
+You will be responsible for securing your own work experience, with the support of our dedicated Year in Industry Coordinator and careers advisor to maximise your chances of success.
+If you are unsuccessful, you will be able to convert your course to the three-year version of the BSc Animal Behaviour degree.

 Teaching & Learning

 The breakdown below will provide you with an illustration of what you may study during the four-year degree.

 During your first year you’ll be introduced to: